One- and five-year survival rates for breast, lung, colorectal and prostate cancers, for the WCRF network countries (Netherlands, UK and US).

 Over the last few decades, advances in screening programmes and treatments have improved the rates for some site-specific cancers.
 However, healthcare systems differ between countries, and disparities in access to healthcare exist within countries.
 Both factors contribute to differences in survival rates.
 Although there is some variation in survival rates between high-income countries, generally, lower income countries have lower survival rates.

 There is a growing body of research on the links between diet, nutrition and physical activity and cancer survival.
-Our Continuous Update Project – the world’s largest source of scientific research on cancer prevention and survivorship through diet, nutrition and physical activity – found some, though limited, evidence that being a healthy weight, being physically active, and following a healthy diet (in particular, eating foods containing fibre and soy, as well as lower intake of saturated fat) may improve survival after breast cancer.
+Our Global Cancer Update Programme – the world’s largest source of scientific research on cancer prevention and survivorship through diet, nutrition and physical activity – found some, though limited, evidence that being a healthy weight, being physically active, and following a healthy diet (in particular, eating foods containing fibre and soy, as well as lower intake of saturated fat) may improve survival after breast cancer.

 However, more research is needed in order to make recommendations on diet, nutrition and physical activity for survival from other site-specific cancers and cancer overall.
 Unless advised otherwise, we recommended following our Cancer Prevention Recommendations after a cancer diagnosis, following the acute stage of treatment (wherein the dietary advice an individual receives from their doctor should be followed), as these may also help to prevent other non-communicable diseases (such as cardiovascular disease and type 2 diabetes).

 Survival rates vary by cancer type as well as being influenced by stage of detection, diagnosis and treatment.
 For example, the latest UK data shows the 5-year age-standardised survival rate for breast cancer – that is, the percentage of people who are alive 5 years after diagnosis – is over 80%.
 However, some cancers, such as lung cancer, have a 5-year survival rate of less than 20%.